Yankees’ Tulowitzki plays first injury rehab game

-LAKELAND, Fla. — New York Yankees shortstop Troy Tulowitzki was 1 for 4 with a home run and a walk in his first injury rehabilitation appearance, against the Detroit Tigers in an extended spring training game Monday,
+LAKELAND, Fla. — New York Yankees shortstop Troy Tulowitzki was 1 for 4 with a home run and a walk in his first injury rehabilitation appearance, facing the Detroit Tigers in an extended spring training game Monday.

 Tulowitzki struck out twice and flied out, and he played four innings in the field without getting a chance